MD-PhD Program in Medicine, the Social Sciences, and Humanities (MeSH) - National Track

 Funding and Eligibility

-National Track students receive tuition and stipend support for their graduate training at UChicago.
-Funding from the National Institute of Aging (NIA) provides one year of tuition and stipend support for trainees during their PhD training, and each student’s PhD program provides support for the remaining years of graduate training.
+National Track students receive tuition and stipend support for their graduate training at UChicago through their PhD program.
+Depending on the student’s PhD program and research areas, National Track students may also be eligible for funding through a CHeSS training grant as a part of their PhD training.
 The National Track does not provide any tuition assistance or financial support for medical school.

 Prospective students must be U.S. citizens or permanent residents of the U.S to be eligible for the National Track.